scikit-learn-contrib/skope-rules/README.md

 You can access the full project documentation `here <http://skope-rules.readthedocs.io/en/latest/>`_

-You can also check the notebooks/ folder which contains some examples of utilisation.
+You can also check the notebooks/ folder which contains some examples of utilization.